 Need to moisturize?

 Avocado has a well-deserved reputation for one of nature’s perfect foods.
 Its oils and proteins will smooth and moisturize your locks without weighing down fine hair.
 Mash up half an avocado and add a couple of drops of peppermint essential oil.
 Shampoo hair, squeeze out water and apply the mask.
 Let it sit for 15 minutes and then rinse.
 My hair came out super soft – not flat or greasy.
 And the added scent made sitting around with green goop on your head much more pleasant.
 If you’re not worried about weighing down your hair you can amp up the moisture by adding 1-2 tablespoons of oil, egg yolk or yogurt.

 2. Coconut Oil

 The wonders of coconut oil never cease!
 This oil is heavy, which is great for penetrating deep into the hair shaft, but use it sparingly, especially if you have fine or thin hair.
-Take a tablespoon of coconut oil and apply to the ends of damp hair.
+Take a tablespoon of coconut oil and apply it to the ends of damp hair.
 If the oil is solid just warm in the microwave until liquid before applying.
 Got really dry hair?
 Keep the oil on overnight and shampoo out in the morning.

 3. Banana + Olive Oil

 Not only can bananas work their magic on your feet, but they are awesome for your hair!
 Mix banana with 1 tablespoon of olive oil and mash thoroughly until the banana is pureed.
 (You want a smoothie like texture so you don’t end up with banana chunks in your hair.)
 Then massage into your hair and scalp.
 Leave the treatment on for 30 minutes then rinse thoroughly and shampoo.

 4. Pumpkin + Honey